,

 Venn Diagrams

-Venn diagrams are used to visualise sets and their relations to one another.
+Venn Diagrams are used to visualise sets and their relations to one another.

-Above is a diagramatic representation of set A. The set can be represented mathematically as: A{1,3,5,7,9} .
+The set can be represented mathematically as: A{1,3,5,7,9} .

 Note that set A(the circle) is a subset of the Universal set(the rectangle).

-A' (A-dash)is called the complement of A. It contains all elements which are not members of A.
+It contains all elements that are not members of A.

 A and A' together make up the Universal set.